Auties00/Cobalt/README.md

-            .latitude(38.9193) // Set the longitude of the location to share .longitude(1183.1389) // Set the latitude of the location to share .accuracy(10) // Set the accuracy of the location in meters .speed(12) // Set the speed of the device sharing the location in meter per seconds .create(); // Create the message
+            .latitude(38.9193) // Set the longitude of the location to share .longitude(1183.1389) // Set the latitude of the location to share .accuracy(10) // Set the accuracy of the location in meters .speed(12) // Set the speed of the device sharing the location in meter per endTimeStamp .create(); // Create the message
     api.sendMessage(chat,location);
     ```